llobato/docs/docs/other/install-gwms-frontend.md

 ===================================

-This document describes how to install the Glidein Workflow Managment System (GlideinWMS) VO Frontend for use with the OSG glidein factory.
-This software is the minimum requirement for a VO to use glideinWMS.
+This document describes how to install the Glidein Workflow Managment System (GlideinWMS) VO Frontend for use with the OSG Glidein factory.
+This software is the minimum requirement for a VO to use GlideinWMS.

-This document assumes expertise with Condor and familiarity with the glideinWMS software.
+This document assumes expertise with Condor and familiarity with the GlideinWMS software.
 It **does not** cover anything but the simplest possible install.
-Please consult the [Glidein WMS reference documentation](http://glideinwms.fnal.gov/doc.prd/install.html) for advanced topics, including non-`root`, non-RPM-based installation.
+Please consult the [GlideinWMS reference documentation](http://glideinwms.fnal.gov/doc.prd/install.html) for advanced topics, including non-`root`, non-RPM-based installation.